sublimelsp/LSP-json/README.md

 Uses [VSCode JSON Language Server](https://github.com/Microsoft/vscode/tree/master/extensions/json-language-features/server) to provide validation, formatting and other features for JSON files.
 See linked repository for more information.

+* Make sure you have Node.js installed and `node` is in your `$PATH`.
+The language server subprocess is a Node.js app.
 * Install [LSP](https://packagecontrol.io/packages/LSP) and `LSP-json` from Package Control.
 * Restart Sublime.